-48. For these reasons, in assessing flow options, the Final EIS places great emphasis on whether the particular flow option provides seasonal variation, provides higher flows during good weather and periods of highest visitation, takes advantage of higher flows at times when higher flows are expected to be available, and affects the ability of the project to follow seasonal load variations.
-The water quality certification flows meet these criteria, except for September 1.
-On that date, the certification reduces daytime flows from 200 to 100 cfs.
-In light of the high number of visitors that would be expected to visit the Falls on Labor Day weekend, and consistent with the State's determination under the CZMA (see above), we will require Puget to provide a minimum flow release of 200 cfs day and night for that weekend.
-See
+57 The Section 401 certification was issued after the Final EIS, but the effect on aesthetics and recreation of the various flow components of the certification was analyzed (continued...)

+flows from 200 to 100 cfs.
+In light of the high number of visitors that would be expected to visit the Falls on Labor Day weekend, and consistent with the State's determination under the CZMA (see above), we will require Puget to provide a minimum flow release of 200 cfs day and night for that weekend.58 in the Final EIS.